secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 B.  If annual payments are requested for multi-year deals, use the 1 Year product.
 Note that annual payments must be approved in chatter by Paul Machle.

 C.  Note: If annual payments are approved, create a separate opportunity and quote for each year of the subscription.
 A three-year deal with an annual payment schedule will have 3 separate opportunities and quotes reflecting each year of the subscription.
-Work with @Sales-Support in Chatter if needed
+Work with @Sales-Support in Chatter if needed.
+The "Payment Schedule" field on each opportunity should be populated with the value "Annual Payments."

 #### Ramp Deals